 - and of course - ice cream (like waffles and ice cream on steroids!)

 - Although I am a big fan of slow cooker liners, I often forgo them when making this dish for aesthetic reasons.
 When serving to guests right out of slow cooker vessel, it is much nicer looking without a liner.
+If you are not a fan of traditional liners, but would like to minimize your cleanup, parchment paper works well as a liner for this recipe as well.
 Regardless of which method you use, you should spray either your slow cooker pot or liner with a non-stick spray.

 - This is a great way to use up extra strawberries, or berries that are just about to turn.
 It is an especially great family activity if you live in an area where you can pick your own fresh strawberries when they are in season!

-- Although any vanilla extract will work, there is just something about the flavor of pure vanilla extract and the amazing flavor it adds.
-Here is a great one
+- Although any vanilla extract will work, there is just something about pure vanilla extract and the amazing flavor it adds.

 - In the market for a new slow cooker?
-Here is the one I am currently lusting after.
+I love mine

 Equipment